demisto/content/Packs/ForcepointDLP/Integrations/ForcepointEventCollector/README.md

-Use this integration to fetch security incidents from Forcepoint DLP as XSIAM events.
+Use this integration to fetch security incidents from Forcepoint DLP as Cortex XSIAM events.

 ## Configure Forcepoint DLP Event Collector on Cortex XSIAM